MicrosoftDocs/azure-dev-docs/articles/python/azure-sdk-example-storage-use.md

 1. After waiting a minute or two for the permissions to propagate, run the code again to verify that it now works.
 If you see the permissions error again, wait a little longer, then try the code again.

-For more information on scopes and role assignments, see [How to assign role permissions](how-to-assign-role-permissions.md).
+For more information on role assignments, see [How to assign role permissions using the Azure CLI](/azure/role-based-access-control/role-assignments-cli).

 ### 4b: Use blob storage with a connection string